Bbioon/wc-purchase-orders/README.txt

 - Allows customers to upload document files for purchase orders.
 - Securily storing files.
 - Enables shop managers to review and approve orders.
+- Select users that will be able to use the purchase orders.
 - Documents are accessible on order pages, customer profiles, and in order detail emails.
 - Compatibility with WooCommerce versions greater than 3.0.